By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Do not try to be your kid’s friend.

 Having a good relationship with your kids is nice.
 Remember though that parents need to be parents and kids need to be kids.
-This precludes you having the kind of relationship your child has with their friends.
+This precludes you from having the kind of relationship your child has with their friends.
 If you try too hard to their best friend you stop being their parent.

 You have to wait for them to learn things.